Learn the Best Way to Burp a Baby

 Massage It Out

-For this technique lay your little one down on the floor on her stomach, or on some sort of incline so that her head is just higher than the rest of her body.
-Place one of your hands at the base of her spine across her hips.
-Then gently, without using too much pressure, slide your hand up your infant's back until you reach her shoulder blades.
-Be careful not to put pressure on her neck as she is fragile and you wouldn’t want to endanger her.
-Place your other hand at the base of her spine while your first hand is still sliding up, and then begin sliding the second one up when the first one reaches her shoulder blades.
+For this technique lay your little one down on the floor on their stomach, or on some sort of incline so that their head is just higher than the rest of their body.
+Place one of your hands at the base of their spine across her hips.
+Then gently, without using too much pressure, slide your hand up your infant's back until you reach their shoulder blades.
+Be careful not to put pressure on their neck as they are fragile and you wouldn’t want to endanger them.
+Place your other hand at the base of their spine while your first hand is still sliding up, and then begin sliding the second one up when the first one reaches their shoulder blades.
 This creates a kind of "water wheel" effect and can be very effective for some babies.

 Rock It Out